JuliaSNN/SpikingNeuralNetworks.jl/docs/src/index.md

 The population and synapse elements will be assigned to `my_model.pop.E` and `my_model.syn.EE`, respectively.
 !!! note
     - User are not expected to use the abstract types, but only their concrete subtypes.
-    - Models must at least include one population.
+    - Network models must at least include one population.
 Connections and Stimuli always target one population.
-    - Because in biophysical models connections are typically synapses, the two terms are used interchangeably.
+    - Because in biophysical network models connections are typically synapses, the two terms are used interchangeably.

 ### Pre-existing models